flclxo/target-pokemon-bot/README.md

 # target-pokemon-bot
 Fully request based auto checkout bot to purchases items on target.com.
 The bot handles target security and anti-bot measures.
-Over 35+ advanced different finger printing techinques are used to generate shape headers.
+Over 20+ advanced different finger printing techinques are used to generate shape headers.
 Only posting this as majority of repos are private.
-If you are a developer that would like to work on any cool side projects, feel free to reach me at @ trustyourjs@protonmail.com I'm always up for the challenge
+Feel free to reach me at @ trustyourjs@protonmail.com

 This is a private module and not for public.
 Just showcasing some work.